Limitations on Standard Sirens tests of gravity from screening: Standard Sirens tests of gravity

 \subsection{Standard Sirens}

 Besides the speed of gravitational waves tested by comparing the arrival times of the wave to electromagnetic counterparts~\cite{Nishizawa:2014zna,Lombriser:2015sxa,Monitor:2017mdv,GBM:2017lvd}, another observable is the luminosity distance $d_L^{gw}$ inferred from the decay of the wave amplitude with its travelled distance~\cite{Schutz:1986gp,Holz:2005df,Saltas:2014dha,Lombriser:2015sxa,Amendola:2017ovw,Nishizawa:2017nef,Belgacem:2017ihm,Belgacem:2018lbp,Linder:2018jil,Belgacem:2019pkk} (see Sec.~\ref{sec:JordanFrame} for the details).
 An additional identification of the redshift of the gravitational wave source provides a distance-redshift relation, prompting the use of Standard Sirens~\cite{Holz:2005df} for reference to the qualifying binary mergers.
 In GR, this distance agrees with that inferred from the electromagnetic luminosity distance $d_L^{em}$, obtained for example from the flux measurement of supernovae Type Ia~\cite{Maggiore:1900zz}.
 However, in modified theories of gravity which exhibit a time-varying effective gravitational constant $G_{ {\hbox{eff}}}(t)$, the friction term entering the tensor wave equation differs from that of photons, leading to distinct damping effects on the amplitudes of light and of gravitational waves, thus causing a relative departure between the respective cosmological luminosity distances inferred ($d_L^{gw} \neq d_L^{em}$)~\cite{Saltas:2014dha,Lombriser:2015sxa}.
 The ratio of the luminosity distances can be shown to be simply given by the ratio of the effective Planck mass at the observer to that at the time of emission~\cite{Amendola:2017ovw,Belgacem:2017ihm,Linder:2018jil,Belgacem:2019pkk} \be \frac{d_L^{gw}(z)}{d_L^{em}(z)}= \frac{M(0)}{M(z)} \ee with the source at redshift $z$ (we shall rederive this expression in Sec.~\ref{sec:JordanFrame}, however, also consider Eq.~\eqref{eq:DLgwtoDLSNIa} for a deviating expression related to peculiarties in the electromagnetic source).
 Accurate measurements of gravitational wave and electromagnetic luminosity distances therefore provide a constraint on the evolution of the effective gravitational coupling.
 A first forecast for the bounds that can be placed on this evolution by Standard Sirens tests was inferred in Ref.~\cite{Lombriser:2015sxa} for LISA.
 A more elaborate, updated analysis for LISA forecasts was conducted more recently in Ref.~\cite{Belgacem:2019pkk}.
-Similarly, Ref.~\cite{Belgacem:2018lbp} estimated constraints on the ratio~\eqref{Ratio} achievable with the Einstein Telescope.
+Similarly, Refs.~\cite{Belgacem:2018lbp,Lagos:2019kds,Nunes:2019bjq} estimated constraints on the ratio~\eqref{Ratio} achievable with LIGO or the Einstein Telescope.
+Further forecasts for the Einstein Telescope, Cosmic Explorer, or Voyager were made in Ref.~\cite{Nishizawa:2019rra} and Ref.~\cite{Arai:2017hxj} inferred constraints on the evolution of the Planck mass from GW170817.

 Some concerns have recently been raised in Ref.~\cite{Amendola:2017ovw} on whether the Planck masses in Eq.~\eqref{Ratio} should be interpreted as those in the cosmological background of the emitter and observer or rather as those in their immediate environment, which hence should be assumed screened to comply with stringent astrophysical tests~\cite{Will:2014kxa,Williams:2004qba}, recovering the GR value $M=M_p$ in Eq.~\eqref{Ratio} and leaving no observable effect of the gravitational modification in the Standard Sirens.